inferadb/control/docs/overview.md

 1. Generate new System API Key (new key pair, new `key_id`)
 2. Publish both old and new keys to JWKS endpoint (overlap period: 24 hours)
-3. Update Management API configuration to use new key for signing JWTs
+3. Update Control configuration to use new key for signing JWTs
-4. Wait 24 hours (allow all Server instances to refresh JWKS cache)
+4. Wait 24 hours (allow all Engine instances to refresh JWKS cache)
 5. Revoke old key (remove from JWKS endpoint)

 **Automation**: